angr/angr-doc/INSTALL.md

 The angr-dev repository has a setup.bat script that creates the same setup as above, though it's not as magical as setup.sh.
 Since we'll be building C code, you must be in the visual studio developer command prompt.
-*Make sure that if you're using a 64-bit python interpreter, you're also using the 64-bit build tools* (`VsDevCmd.bat -arch=x64`)
+*Make sure that if you're using a 64-bit Python interpreter, you're also using the 64-bit build tools* (`VsDevCmd.bat -arch=x64`)

 ```bash
 pip install virtualenv